utgwkk/Twitter-Text/README.md

 - `display_range_start`, `display_range_end`

-    An array reference of two unicode code point indices identifying the inclusive start and exclusive end of the displayable content of the Tweet.
+    An array of two unicode code point indices identifying the inclusive start and exclusive end of the displayable content of the Tweet.

 - `vaildRangeStart`, `valid_range_end`

-    An array reference of two unicode code point indices identifying the inclusive start and exclusive end of the valid content of the Tweet.
+    An array of two unicode code point indices identifying the inclusive start and exclusive end of the valid content of the Tweet.

 ### is\_valid\_hashtag